Pipeline Leak Detection

 In general, leakage detection activities are separated into zone measurement, leakage pre-locating, and pinpointing.
 We at PARSAN offer all three types of leakage detection from one source.

-Pinpointing.
-The area which has already been pre-selected through correlator, testrod microphone, and noise logger activities is now listened to with an electro-acoustic listening device in order to pinpoint the exact leakage spot by locating the highest noise level.
+The area which has already been pre-selected through correlator, test rod microphone, and noise logger activities is now listened to with an electro-acoustic listening device to pinpoint the exact leakage spot by locating the highest noise level.
 The device accuracy usually limits excavating to a minimum and thus provides resource-optimized network maintenance.

-PARSAN also specialized in using geophysical tools like ground penetrating radar and geophones to detect pipeline leakages in difficult conditions where conventional methods like Leak noise correlator etc.
+PARSAN also specializes in using geophysical tools like ground-penetrating radar and geophones to detect water pipeline Leak Detection in difficult conditions where conventional methods like Leak Noise Correlators are less effective.

 Highly sensitive geophones are planted along the pipeline route to listen to noise created by leaking water.
-The technique does not require pipe to be exposed at any place and has the advantage in completely buried pipe sections.
+This technique does not require the pipe to be exposed at any place and has an advantage in completely buried pipe sections.

-Ground Penetrating Radar detects the minor changes in soil permittivity due to leaking fluid.
+Ground Penetrating Radar detects minor changes in soil permittivity caused by leaking fluid.
+This innovative method is highly effective for detecting leaks that might otherwise go unnoticed using traditional approaches.